The welfare of our audiences, performers, and staff is at the heart of everything we do.

 Update 31 August 2021: As rates are rising, we want to underline the importance of wearing a face mask in the venue, even when seated, to help prevent the spread of the virus.

-Update 23 September 2021: Please see below for information on vaccine passports.
+Update 14 October 2021: Please see below for the latest information on vaccine passports.